PerryRhodan/TTSDK-Relay/README.md

 // Decide on a tag to be used
 String tag = "game_sunday";
-String message = "A message regarding out sunday game session";
+String message = "A message regarding our sunday game session";

-// the names of your targets these are
+// The names of your targets - these are
 // again the usernames on www.taleteller.de.
 // This could be your own name as well,
 // if you want to send a message to yourself